Azure/fleet/docs/howtos/envelope-object.md

     version: v1
 ```

+# Note:
-**Note:**In the `selectedResources` section within the `placementStatus` for `kind-cluster-1` we only show that the envelope object got propagated, we don't include all the resources within the envelope object in the status.
+In the `selectedResources` section within the `placementStatus` for `kind-cluster-1`, we specifically display the propagation of the envelope object.
+Please note that we do not individually list all the resources contained within the envelope object in this status.

-From the `selectedResources` section within the `placementStatus` for `kind-cluster-1` we see that the namespace `app` along with the configmap `envelope-configmap` got propagated.
-And the user can also verify with resources mentioned within in the `envelope-configmap` object are also propagated in this case a `ResourceQuota` object and `MutatingWebhookConfigurations` object.
+Upon inspection of the `selectedResources` section for `kind-cluster-1`, it indicates that the namespace `app` and the configmap `envelope-configmap` have been successfully propagated.
+Users can further verify the successful propagation of resources mentioned within the `envelope-configmap` object by ensuring that the `failedPlacements` section in the `placementStatus` for `kind-cluster-1` does not appear in the status.

 ## Example of using an Envelope object where resource failed to apply: